The Music Market in Japan

 Many bands/artists and record labels from all over the world rely on Japan as a source of fans and revenue.

-Create a FREE Japanese web/mobile site and start promoting your music in Japan.
+Create a FREE Japanese website and start promoting your music in Japan.

-See the indie artists/bands from your country that are active in Japan.
+See the artists/bands from your country that are active in Japan.

 Learn about performing live in Japan and how to set up your Japan Tour.